Appreciative Living Learning Circles

 Where & when are they held?

-Learning Circles are primarily running in the US, with a few others in Canada, England, The Netherlands, Australia, and a few other countries.
+Learning Circles are primarily running in the US, with some in Canada, England, The Netherlands, Australia, South Africa, and a few other countries.
 They are held in a variety of places from churches and businesses to community centers and homes.
-They are typically held once a week for 4 weeks, and run about one and a half hours each week.
+They are run once a week for 4 weeks, and last one and half hours each week.

 What do you talk about?